Recruitment process

 You will be timed from the start of the first job-related task until completion of the last task.
 Your total time must be 8 minutes and 15 seconds or less.
 There will be then a 7-minute rest before commencing the strength and endurance test.

-You will also be required to complete a final two assessments for:
+You will also be required to complete 2 final assessments for:

-For training guidelines see our PPT Training Tips [PDF, 2.2 MB] and PPT Training Plan [PDF, 4.7 MB].
+For training tips and guidelines see our PPT Training Tips [PDF, 2.2 MB] and PPT Training Plan [PDF, 4.7 MB].

 Watch the video below to see what the test entails and how to prepare: